Everyone has the right to be secure against unreasonable search or seizure.

 – Section 8 of the Canadian Charter of Rights and Freedoms

 This is a fundamental right enshrined in the Canadian Charter of Rights & Freedoms which protects us all against the government intruding into our privacy.
-It ensures that police and another state actors respect our rights to privacy and obtain search warrants or other judicial authorizations before performing any searches or other intrusions into our private lives.
+It ensures that police and other state actors respect our rights to privacy and obtain search warrants or other judicial authorizations before performing any searches or other intrusions into our private lives.
 The exception to this is if police observe evidence in plain view.
 Then under the Plain View Doctrine police can seize this evidence.

 In the past articles, we have reviewed challenging warrants for the purpose of having illegally gathered evidence excluded from use at trial.
 But what is the recourse when there is no warrant to challenge?

 Police require a search warrant in most instances to seize evidence.
 However, in some circumstances, no search warrant is required by police.
 In these warrantless situations, police have strict guidelines to follow.

 When police seize evidence without a warrant often criminal lawyers will attempt to establish that police acted beyond their legal authority.
 If a judge agrees that officers acted beyond the scope of their powers the evidence may be excluded from being used or introduced at trial.

 We examine two circumstances where police do not require a warrant: